Fort Adair |

 Battery Zoellner, between Fort Sanders and Second Creek (Forest Ave. between 11th and 13th Streets).

 Battery Galpin, across Second Creek from Battery Zoellner (at Broadway and Henley Street).
 It covered the dam built on Second Creek.

-Battery Billingsley, between Gay Street and First Creek.
+Battery Billingsley, between Gay Street and First Creek (Commerce Ave. at State Street).
+It covered the dam built on First Creek.

-Fort Huntington Smith, on Payne Ave., marker on lawn of the Green School on Temperance Hill.
+Fort Huntington Smith, on Temperance Hill, marker on lawn of the Green Magnet School on Town View Drive.

-Battery Clifton Lee, just east of Fort Smith.
+Battery Clifton Lee, just east of Fort Smith on Town View Drive.

 Battery Engle, near Battery Lee.

-Fort (John) Hill, on Mabry's Hill at Surrey Street and Saxton Ave..
+Fort John Hill, on Mabry's Hill near Surrey Road and Saxton Ave..

 Battery Fearns, on Flint Hill on East Hill Ave. overlooking the river.

 Fort Mihalotzy (1), unknown location.

 Markers for additional Union earthworks and other fortifications are located on Neyland Drive west of Second Creek, and on the Tennessee River side of Riverside Drive at McCammon Ave..
+The 1817 Bijou Theatre (aka Lamar House) at 803 South Gay Street was used as housing by various Union officers, and as a hospital.

-A Confederate seige camp (November 1863) was located at present-day Knoxville College, and a CSA battery (November 1863) was located on Cherokee Heights against Union-held Fort Sanders.
-Most of the CSA seige works were located along Third Creek west of the city, across to Second Creek.
-Of interest is the 1858 Bleak House / Confederate Memorial Hall, located at 3148 Kingston Pike, which was used as the Confederate headquarters during the battle.
+A Confederate seige camp (November 1863) was located at the present-day Knoxville College campus, and a CSA battery (November 1863) was located on Cherokee Heights south of the river, opposite the mouth of Third Creek (west of Union Fort Higley).
+Most of the CSA seige works were located along Third Creek west of the city, then north of present I-40 across to Second Creek.
+Of interest is the 1858 Bleak House / Confederate Memorial Hall, located at 3148 Kingston Pike, which was used as headquarters by CS General James Longstreet during the siege.
 Operated as a museum by the United Daughters of the Confederacy.
-See also The Civil War in Knoxville from the University of Tennessee - Knoxville, McClung Museum of Natural History and Culture
+Also in the area is the 1834 Armstrong-Lockett House (Crescent Bend) at 2728 Kingston Pike, which was used as headquarters by CS General Joseph Kershaw.
+The Kingston Pike was fortified here during the seige.
+See also The Civil War in Knoxville from the University of Tennessee, McClung Museum of Natural History and Culture

 Camp John S. Poland